Crypto-currency / Bitcoin – Tax Representation Services

 While bitcoin receives most of the attention these days, it is only one of hundreds of cryptocurrencies.
 Everything discussed with regard to bitcoin taxation applies to all cryptocurrencies.

-Here are the basic tax rules on specific crypto transactions:
+Here are the basic tax rules followed by IRS on specific crypto currency transactions:

-- Trading cryptocurrencies produces capital gains or losses, with the latter being able to offset gains and reduce tax.
+- Trading crypto currencies produces capital gains or losses, with the latter being able to offset gains and reduce tax.

-- Receiving payments in crypto in exchange for products or services or as salary is treated as ordinary income at the fair market value of the coin at the time of receipt.
+- Receiving payments in crypto currency in exchange for products or services or as salary is treated as ordinary income at the fair market value of the coin at the time of receipt.

-- Spending crypto is a tax event and may generate capital gains or losses, which can be short-term or long-term.
+- Spending crypto currency is a tax event and may generate capital gains or losses, which can be short-term or long-term.
 For example, say you bought one coin for $500.
 If that coin was then worth $700 and you bought a $700 gift card, there is a $200 taxable gain.
 Depending on the holding period, it could be a short- or long-term capital gain subject to different rates.

-- Converting a cryptocurrency to U.S. dollars or another currency at a gain is a taxable event, as it is treated as being sold, thus generating capital gains.
+- Converting a crypto currency to U.S. dollars or another currency at a gain is a taxable event, as it is treated as being sold, thus generating capital gains.

 - Air drops are considered ordinary income on the day of the air drop.
 That value will become the basis of the coin.
 When it’s sold, exchanged, etc., there will be a capital gain.